WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 	<h1>Hello World!</h1>
 </div>
 ```
-d.
+c.
 In `main.css`, add simple styling for the `.game-outline` class:

 `in main.css:`